 While indoor security is important, be sure you aren’t ignoring outdoor home security -- too often, homeowners drill down on what’s inside without considering the risk that’s outside.
 Intruders, naturally, start from outside -- by spotting them on your property before they attempt to break in, it’s easier to alert law enforcement before problems arise.

-Beyond that, though, there’s a lot that goes on outside -- not just intruders but everything from minor thefts to problematic pests to stray animals to, simply, keeping tabs on your dog, your outdoor possessions and why your trash cans seem to mysteriously disappear overnight…
+Beyond that, though, there’s a lot that goes on outside -- not just intruders but everything from minor thefts to problematic pests to stray animals to simply keeping tabs on your dog.

 To safeguard your whole property and ensure you’re keeping tabs on everything, incorporate these outdoor home security essentials in your planning.

-Outdoor security cameras are an essential.
-Not only can these motion-sensored cameras capture people and animals that cross onto your property, many modern cameras can instantly begin recording when there’s any sort of disturbance.
+Outdoor security cameras are essential.
+Not only can these motion-sensored cameras capture people and animals that cross onto your property, many modern cameras can begin recording when there’s any sort of disturbance.

 Others offer that convenient feature plus the option for real-time alerts delivered straight to your smart phone should cameras pick up anything in-question.